radkinz/searching-for-satisfaction/README.md

 It should count the number of times that a page has been visited.
 ~~It should have a ranking algorithm, which can help a user determine which song might be most appropriate for their desired vibe.~~
 It could be able to have search filters such as “exact phrasing,” which looks through the index for the exact line that has been searched.
-~~It could include a video/ audio that is associated with the song on its “page.”
+~~It could include a video/ audio that is associated with the song on its “page.”~~
-// reflection

 #### **Non-Functional Requirements:**
 ~~It should satisfy the user.